vineethsai/python-sdk-etdi/docs/attack-prevention.md

 Tool poisoning occurs when a malicious actor introduces or replaces a tool with a compromised version.
 ETDI prevents this via:

 - **Cryptographic Signatures**: All tools are signed and verified at registration and invocation.
 See [Tool Poisoning Demo](attack-prevention/tool-poisoning.md) for details.
-- **Behavioral Verification**: Tools are monitored for anomalous behavior and policy violations.
+- **Audit Logs for Monitoring**: Comprehensive audit logs capture tool activity, which can be fed into external monitoring systems to detect anomalous behavior and policy violations.
 - **Approval Workflow**: Users must explicitly approve new or changed tools before use.

 ### Example: Secure Tool Registration